usamamuneerchaudhary/commentify/README.md

 model in your Laravel application.
 Powered by Livewire, this package offers a seamless commenting experience with support for both Tailwind CSS and Bootstrap 5, making it easy for users to engage with your content.
 With features like comment sorting, pagination, reporting, emoji picker, and YouTube-style like/unlike buttons, this package is perfect for applications that require robust commenting capabilities.
-Additionally, guest users can like and unlike comments based on their IP addresses.
+Guest users can like and unlike comments based on their IP addresses, and (opt-in) post with a name and email without creating an account.
 Mentions can be used with "@" to tag specific users in replies and edits, while Markdown support allows for rich formatting in comments.
 Whether you're building a blog, an e-commerce platform, or any other type of web application, Commentify is a powerful tool for enhancing user engagement and collaboration.

 ## Features